reyraa/redux-monitor/README.md

 ### Node module
-The Safari extension works in conjunction with [spy](https://github.com/reyraa/reduxMonitorSpy), a middleware that communicates all Redux actions and the application state with the Safari extension.
+The Safari extension works in conjunction with [spy](https://github.com/reyraa/redux-monitor-spy), a middleware that communicates all Redux actions and the application state with the Safari extension.

-Import `reduxMonitorSpy` and add it to your middleware array:
+Import `redux-monitor-spy` and add it to your middleware array:

 ```

-import spy from 'reduxMonitorSpy'; // Import this module
+import spy from 'redux-monitor-spy'; // Import this module
 import sampleReducer from './reducers';

 const middleWares = [spy]; // Then add it to your middleware array.